microsoft/ConversationLearner-Samples/README.md

 5. If you're not already, switch to the Conversation Learner web UI in Chrome by loading http://localhost:5050/home.

-6. Create a new Conversation Learner application in the UI, and start teaching.
+6. Create a new Conversation Learner Model in the UI, and start teaching.

 7. To make code changes in `my-bot-01/src/app.ts`, repeat the steps above, starting from step 2.

 ## VSCode

-In VSCode, there are run configurations for each demo, and for the "Empty bot" in `my-bot-01/src/app.ts`.
+In VSCode, there are run configurations for each demo, and for the "Empty Bot" in `my-bot-01/src/app.ts`.
 Open the `my-bot-01` folder in VSCode.

 ## Advanced configuration